 Location of Your Last Will

 Leave directions for finding your Last Will and contact information for your financial advisor and your CPA.
 You can include details on who you have named your executor separately, but by leaving the location of the Last Will, your loved ones will be able to get that information when needed.
 Your Last Will may detail your funeral plans, and being able to access it will allow your family to proceed with funeral arrangements.
 The Last Will also will provide details about who you have named as a guardian for minor children and any property going to those minors, so it is imperative that your family be able to find the Last Will as soon as possible.

 Include a list of bills, their approximate due dates, and how the invoices are paid (autopay, check, manual online payments, etc.).
 This will help your family keep your accounts from falling into default while your estate is being settled.
 If you have regular service providers, including house cleaning services, furnace/air conditioning maintenance, yard service, pest control, etc., be sure to have the providers’ names and contact information listed.

 Save your How-What-Where directions in a secure location that also enables you to make updates to it.

 Craft Your Obituary

-While writing your obituary can be left to your loved ones, crafting your own means that you can spare them this challenging task during an emotional time.
+While writing an obituary can be left to your loved ones, crafting your own means that you can spare them this challenging task during an emotional time.
 It also allows you to have a hand in your public remembrance.
 It can be strictly factual, include inspirational quotes, and/or humor.
 It’s up to you.
-Click here if you would like a sample template for writing an obituary.
 It can get you started, while the final details of the public service and/or memorial will be filled in by your family when you pass.